mayasharma2110/Treat-Yourself/README.md

 * Business Goals

   * As a business owner, I want to help users find new products they may enjoy.
-    * This business helps users find products they may enjoy as they can filter by category/subcategory, seach the site for specific products or sort the products by their rating, price, category or name.
+    * This business helps users find products they may enjoy as they can filter by category/subcategory, search the site for specific products or sort the products by their rating, price, category or name.

   * As a business owner, I want to help users purchase products.
     * The site clearly shows the user how to access their bag with a shopping cart icon.
 From here there are clear links for the user to checkout and then complete their order after entering delivery/card details.